davidlawson/Informative/README.md

 Compatible with iOS 6/7, iPhone & iPad.

 * Appears on all UINavigationControllers automatically
-* Handles rotation
 * Supports tap handler
-* Supports use of any UIView, default view provided (can also be subclassed)
+* Supports use of any UIView, `InformationView` provided (can be subclassed)
+* No use of private APIs

 ![Informative Demo](./informative.gif)